intel/sawr/sawr_description/hardware/Assembly/README.md

-Links in this document become active if you download file to your computer.
+URL Links in these documents will be active if you download files to your computer.